dexe-network/DeXe-Protocol/docs/Investors/UserGuide/Delegation.md

 ![Logo](../img/logoDeXe.svg)

-On the `Delegation` page user can review tokens delegated by him, withdraw them, or delegate more.
-If you want to know how to find delegators and delegate tokens to them visit the `UserGuide/DelegateDAOToken` page.
+On the `Delegation` page, the user can review his delegated tokens, withdraw them, or delegate more.
+If you want to know how to find delegators and delegate tokens to them, visit the `UserGuide/DelegateDAOToken` page.

 <img src="../img/userGuideDelegation/userGuideImg_DelagationPage.png" height="350" />